Backup / Recover / Uninstall Cells

 .minio.sys folder can be automatically restored after data restoration by running a resync from the admin interface.

-This is the beauty and main advantage of using a S3 backend for your datasources: this system is fully decoupled from your Pydio Cells instance.
+This is one of the main advantage of using a S3 backend for your datasources: this system is fully decoupled from your Pydio Cells instance.
 You should be able to directly manage your backup policies via your S3 provider manager interface.

-The configuration of this datasource is stored in the main
+The configuration of this datasource is fully stored in the main

-Note the Enterprise distribution offers 2 more datasource types (Google Cloud and Azure Blob storage) that are to be backed up the same way.
+Note that the Enterprise distribution offers two more datasource types (namely Google Cloud and Azure Blob storage) that are to be backed up the same way.

 Backup the database

-In a vanilla single node instance, you configure a database connection at install time, usually the
+In a vanilla single node instance, at installation, you have configured a database connection, usually the